To The Top

 Waiving the residency requirement

 Missouri law and University policy require that international teaching assistants (ITAs) meet language and teaching orientation requirements in order to teach at the University of Missouri.
-International graduate students are restricted from a teaching appointment during their first semester of enrollment at an accredited public college or university in the state of Missouri.
-Under certain conditions the chancellor can waive the residency requirement.
+International graduate students, who did not attend both primary and secondary school in an exempted country, are restricted from a teaching appointment during their first semester of enrollment at an accredited public college or university in Missouri.
+Under certain conditions, the chancellor can waive the residency requirement.
 ITAP can request a waiver from the chancellor on behalf of an ITA.

 Waivers are not automatically granted and they are given only under the following conditions: